School trips to the Somme

 The Somme is synonymous with the horrors of the First World War, also known as the Great War.
 On the first day of the Battle of the Somme, 1st July 1916, the British army suffered over 57,000 casualties, of which nearly 20,000 died.

 Any students studying the War will benefit hugely from taking a school trip to visit the battlefields, memorials, and cemeteries that litter the region.
+These include Thiepval, the magnificent memorial to the missing – those soldiers with no known grave.

 “What a fantastic company that really understands everything that goes into running a school trip and supports you the whole way.”